1. Home

 Built-in Design Considerations

-- Do not block the left hand side of the hopper as the fan requires unrestrained air flow into the grill.
+• Do not block the left hand side of the hopper as the fan requires 100mm of space for unrestrained air flow into the grill.

-- The bottom of the grill can reach temperatures of up to 200ºC / 392ºF – and whilst the feet do lift the base up creating an air gap, the radiant heat is still significant.
+• The bottom of the grill can reach temperatures of up to 200ºC / 392ºF – and whilst the feet do lift the base up 30mm creating an air gap, the radiant heat is still significant.
 The bench material must be high temperature rated.

-- Ensure the grill can be easily lifted out should any repairs ever be required.
+• Ensure the grill can be easily lifted out (not boxed in with panels) should keep cleaning or repairs be required.

 Ventilation